 The Foundation reports investments in marketable securities at their fair values in the statements of financial position.
-Unrealized gains and losses are included in investment income in the accompanying statements of activities.
+Unrealized gains and losses are included in investment income or losses in the accompanying statements of activities.

-The Foundation's investment portfolio consists of mutual funds including money market funds, bond funds, and equity funds.
+The Foundation's investment portfolio consists of long-term certificates of deposit and mutual funds including money market funds, bond funds, and equity funds.
 These mutual funds invest in and hold investment securities that are exposed to various risks such as interest rate, market, and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and such changes could materially affect the amounts reported in the statements of financial position.